akwohlgenant/akwohlgenant.github.io/_posts/2020-05-03-rwinedata_update_11May2020.md

     range, with a long tail exending up in price to a maximum price of
     $3,300.

-  - The wine ratings or “points” were near normally distributed, with a median value of 88 points.
+  - The wine ratings or “points” were near normally distributed, with mean and median values of approximately 88 points.

   - There was a relationship noted between price and points, such that an increase in price is associated with an increase in awarded points.
-This effect was more dramatic in the lower price bins (0-$50) than in the higher price range.
+This effect was more dramatic in the lower price bins (0-$50) than in the higher price range, where increase in price more than about 70 dollars did not appear to be associated with significantly higher ratings.

   - And finally, the most frequently used words in the wine desription column were calculated and visualized using a word cloud.
+This provided an interesting way of visualizing the most common words in the descriptions, but to really leverage the description text, we might want to take things a bit further and try to use the language to predict something like the wine variety.